drocheam/optrace/docs/source/usage/overview.rst

 Warnings
 ###################

-optrace outputs warnings of type :exc:`OptraceWarning <optrace.warnings.OptraceWarning>` (which are a custom subclass of :exc:`UserWarning`).
-These can be filtered using the :mod:`warnings` python module.
+optrace outputs warnings of type :exc:`OptraceWarning <optrace.warnings.OptraceWarning>`, which are a custom subclass of :exc:`UserWarning`.
+They can be filtered using the :mod:`warnings` python module.
-A simple way to silence them, for example when doing many automated tasks, is by writing:
+A simple way to silence them, for instance when doing many automated tasks, is by assigning:

 .. testcode::

    ot.global_options.show_warnings = False

-There is also a context manager available for turning it off temporarily:
+There is also a context manager available for turning them off temporarily:

 .. code-block:: python